mincho-js/working-group/text/004-methods.md

 const myCss = css.with<{ color: true, background: "blue" | "grey" }>();
 myCss({
   color: "red", // Allow all properties
-  background: "blue" // Only some properties are allowed
+  background: "blue", // Only some properties are allowed
   border: "none" // Error!!
 });
 ```